AdobeDocs/experience-platform.en/help/edge/web-sdk-faq.md

 ### With Adobe Experience Platform Web SDK

-The new Web SDK sends data for the following solutions to a single destination (AEP Edge Network) and solves for the most common aforementioned solution use cases.
+The new Web SDK sends data for the following solutions to a single destination (Adobe Experience Platform Edge Network) and solves for the most common aforementioned solution use cases.

 * Adobe Analytics
 * Adobe Audience Manager